Advertiser Disclosure

 John F. Kennedy International Airport Terminal 4 Concourse B. Image Credit: John F. Kennedy International Airport

 Concourse B has 29 gates numbered B20, B22 to B39, and B41 on the upper level and B42 to B49 and B51 on the lower level.
-There’s a Minute Suites, XpresSpa, and a large choice of shops and restaurants in the concourse.
+The concourse also features Minute Suites, XpresSpa, and a large selection of shops and restaurants.

 JFK Terminal 5